ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Conditional Endorsement Triple {#sec-comid-triple-cond-endors}

-A Conditional Endorsement Triple declares one or more conditions that, once they match, cause every entry in the endorsements to be added to the accepted state.
+A Conditional Endorsement Triple declares one or more conditions that, once matched, results in augmenting the Attester with the Endorsement Claims.
 The conditions are expressed via `stateful-environment-records`, which match Target Environments from Evidence in certain reference state.

 The Conditional Endorsement Triple has the following structure: